Simhyeon/r4d/docs/meta.md

 ### Imminent

+* [x] I found a huge bug...
+How come I did not know this?
+	* [x] Non-printing macro removed newline while there are texts to print
-* [ ] Enl does same thing with dnl... what?
+* [x] Enl does same thing with dnl... what?
 This is strange
+* [x] New macro cnl
 * [ ] In-built documentation for function and deterred macro

 * [ ] Escape rule is somewhat bugged?